-There are many reasons to choose organic when it is both available and affordable, but human waste-based fertilizer, is a real turn off.
+There are many reasons to choose organic when it is both available and affordable, but human waste-based fertilizer, it's a real turn off.
 Always wash your produce, conventional and organic, before storing in your pantry or refrigerator.

-Is organic food better than conventional food?
+Is organic food really better than conventional food?